-In the original definition of Schauder, there was the requirement that coordinates functional should be continuous.
-However, in 1932 Banach \cite[pag 111]{Banach32} showed that in Banach spaces this is always true.
-But, if the space is not complete, this is false (see \cite[Example 12.5]{Sw10}.)
-On the other hand, when we assume essential Schauder basis, we recover this important property, as the next result shows.
+In the original Schauder's definition, there was the requirement that coordinates functional should be continuous.
+However, in \cite[pag 111]{Banach32} is proved that this condition holds for Banach spaces.
+But, if the space is not complete, this assertion is false (see \cite[Example 12.5]{Sw10}).
+We observe that if there exists an essential Schauder basis, then we recover this important property, as follows.